 Preliminary results

 Our preliminary results support our initial hypotheses regarding the involvement of estrogen and progesterone in CC size and brain volume.
 Previous studies have focused on the role of testosterone in CC and brain morphology, and later individual differences in cognitive and emotional processing.
-Our preliminary findings suggest that there is a need to expand the focus from testosterone to estrogen and progesterone as well examining long term consequences of prenatal hormonal exposure on brain structure and function.
-Specifically, we initiated a preliminary study beginning with the first two stages of the proposed study that is taking place prenatally: the first, sex hormones measured in the amniotic fluid, and the second, measures of the CC and brain volume measured at the third semester.
+Our preliminary findings suggest that there is a need to expand the focus from testosterone to estrogen and progesterone as well, and to research long term consequences of prenatal hormonal exposure on brain structure and function.
+Specifically, we initiated a preliminary study beginning with the first two stages of the proposed study that is taking place prenatally: the first, sex hormones measured in the amniotic fluid, and the second, measurement of the CC and brain volume in the third semester.
 The findings demonstrated that estrogen was negatively correlated with brain volume measures [BPD: r = -.30; HC: r = .21].
-Progesterone was also negatively correlated with brain volume measures; however, these correlations did not reach significance.
-In contrast, testosterone was positively correlated with brain volume measures, however these correlations did not reach significance as well, probably due to low number of participants.
+Progesterone was also negatively correlated with brain volume measures; however, these correlations did not reach statistical significance.
+In contrast, testosterone was positively correlated with brain volume measures, however these correlations did not reach significance either, probably due to low number of participants.
 With regard to CC measures, estrogen was positively correlated with thickness of the CC [r = .25].
 In addition, progesterone was negatively correlated with length of the CC, however it did not reach significance.
-Another important finding demonstrated a negative correlation between thickness and length of the CC [r = .61].
+Another important finding was a negative correlation between thickness and length of the CC [r = .61].

 With the funding provided by the ISF we will be able to further expand this study by adding participants to the existing participants of the first two stages.
 Next, we will be able to pursue the main aims of the proposed longitudinal study and uncover the role of prenatal neuroendocrine factors in the development of individual differences in emotional as well as cognitive abilities.
 That is, this study provides an opportunity to refine the early influence of sex hormones exposure and brain morphology on the course of emotional and cognitive development.
-Furthermore, the relation between these differentiated classes of abilities will be explored.
-Lastly, the proposed longitudinal study will provide a chain of factors that are suggested as involved in psychopathological states such as ASD, and to further extend our understanding as for the neuroendocrine factors embedded in its etiology.
+Furthermore, the relationship between the different classes of abilities will be explored.
+Lastly, the proposed longitudinal study will provide a chain of factors that are suggested to be involved in psychopathological states such as ASD, and to further expand our understanding of the neuroendocrine factors underlying the disorder.

 Expected results and pitfalls

-By conducting longitudinal research, we expect to deepen our understanding regarding organizational effects of sex hormones on brain structure and function.
-Only few studies in humans have directly tested organizational effects of fetal testosterone on brain structure.14,15 As seen in animal studies, and based on our preliminary findings, the role of estrogen and progesterone seems to also play a central role in explaining individual differences in brain morphology and in later behavior.
-The inclusion of ovarian hormones will enable us to provide a comprehensive model in understanding the basis of individual differences in brain structure and function.
-As opposed to animal studies implementing hormonal interventions pre- and -perinatal, given the nature of the present study, causality cannot be concluded.
-However, conducting a longitudinal study provides the second-best paradigm investigating the studies' hypotheses as for the predictive role of sex hormones and brain structure in explaining individual differences in emotional and cognitive development.
+With longitudinal research study, we expect to deepen our understanding of the organizational effects of sex hormones on brain structure and function.
+Only few studies in humans have directly tested organizational effects of fetal testosterone on brain structure.14,15 As seen in animal studies, and based on our preliminary findings, estrogen and progesterone seem to also play a central role in determining individual differences in brain morphology and in later behavior.
+The inclusion of ovarian hormones will enable us to construct a comprehensive model of our understanding of the basis of individual differences in brain structure and function.
+In contrast to animal studies, which implement prenatal and perinatal hormonal interventions, the observational nature of the present study precludes determination of causality .
+However, conducting a longitudinal study provides the second-best paradigm investigating the studies' hypotheses of the predictive role of sex hormones and brain structure in generating individual differences in emotional and cognitive development.

-By including a larger number of participants, we expect the non-significant results obtained in our earlier small-sample pilot study measuring the first two stages of the longitudinal study will achieve significance, thus confirming our hypotheses.
+By including a larger number of participants, we expect the non-significant results obtained in our earlier small-sample pilot study to achieve statistical significance in the first two stages of this longitudinal study, thus confirming our hypotheses.